pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 ## Project Scenario

-At SwiftAuto Traders, my role as a data scientist involves analyzing car sales and profits for each dealer.
-My first task is to create visualizations and present them as a dashboard to my regional manager.
+SwiftAuto Traders has hired a data scientist to analyze car sales and profits for each dealer.
+Their first task is to create visualizations and present them as a dashboard to my regional manager.

 ## Objectives